 TACT provides all instructions to correctly complete the Air Waybill.

-You can find specific information by airline within TACT (The Air Cargo Tariff).
+You can find specific information by airline within TACT (The Air Cargo Tariffs and Rules).
 Information regarding the Shipper’s Documentation, Acceptance of Goods.
 Transportation Charges, Class Rates, and more can be found within this section.

 IATA TACT Air Cargo Solutions are the industry reference providing a comprehensive and current outlook into the transportation of air cargo shipments globally.